ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - A program ...

-*"A FORTRAN source program consists of a sequence of FORTRAN statements"* (p7)
+>A FORTRAN source program consists of a sequence of FORTRAN statements (p7)

 [The Automatic Coding System for the IBM 704 EDPM](https://www.fortran.com/FortranForTheIBM704.pdf)

-*"In IPL a program ... is a system of subroutines ... organized in a roughly hierarchical fashion."* (p16)
+>In IPL a program ... is a system of subroutines ... organized in a roughly hierarchical fashion. (p16)

 [Programming the Logic Theory Machine](http://bitsavers.informatik.uni-stuttgart.de/pdf/rand/ipl/P-954_Programming_The_Logic_Theory_Machine_Jan57.pdf)